chinesetones/site/docs/_posts/2023-03-27-5-phrases-you-dont-want-to-mispronounce.markdown

 ---
 layout: post
-title:  "5 Phrases You Don't Wanna Mess Up — Why Tones are CRITICAL in Chinese!"
+title:  "5 Phrases You Don't Wanna Mess Up — Why Tones are CRITICAL in Chinese!
+(Audio examples included)"
 date:   2023-03-27 15:49:52 +0800
-categories: tones examples pinyin
 ---

 It's easy to want to ignore tones when beginners first start out with Chinese.

 After all, Chinese is already challenging enough with its thousands of characters.
-We can put those pesky little diacritical marks aside for now, can't we?
+Surely we can put those pesky little diacritical marks aside for now?

 That'd be a HUGE mistake.